Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Discussion

-While our results show that algorithmic approaches can scale data collection and increase accuracy in human rights monitoring, they can affect analysts' capacities to document events in numerous ways.
-In the best scenario, language models and AI assistants could help mitigate the underreporting of cases.
-Alternatively, they could also lead to over- or under-representation of certain groups based on linguistic features.
-They could also lead to the identification of more reports of the same events already observed without automation, preserving and reinforcing blind spots in terms of data collection.
-It is unclear if and how adopting automated systems for social media monitoring contributes to the statistical biases and the ``information effect"\cite{greeneMachineLearningHuman2019,clarkInformationEffectsHuman2013}, in which upward trends in event counts occur because human rights monitors became able to observe more cases.
+Finally, our results show that current open-source AI models can support crowdsourcing initiatives using social media data for human rights monitoring.
+However, questions remain about how these models might influence analysts' approaches to documenting events.
+In the best scenario, AI can help mitigate the underreporting of cases.
+Alternatively, they might lead to over- or under-representation of certain groups based on linguistic features.
+They could also lead to the identification of more reports of the same events already observed without automation, preserving and reinforcing blind spots of data collection.
+It is unclear if and how adopting automated systems for social media monitoring contributes to statistical biases and the ``information effect”\cite{greeneMachineLearningHuman2019,clarkInformationEffectsHuman2013}, in which upward trends in event counts occur because human rights monitors became able to observe more cases.
+Overall, while AI holds promise for enhancing human rights monitoring, further research is needed to understand its impact and to develop strategies that ensure it effectively supports organizations in documenting events accurately and comprehensively.